Warblefly/MultimediaTools-mingw-w64/README.md

  * opendcp_xml_verify — verifies the digital signature of an XML DCP file
 * openssl — package to generate, test and manipulate cryptographic keys
  * openssl — shell into libopenssl, for generating, testing and manipulating cryptographic keys and encryption/decryption
+* libebur128 — library and utilities for measuring loudness to EBU R.128 standard
+ * loudness — measures EBU R.128 loudness of file, and optionally tag it with this data
+* taglib — library for manipulating metadata of many media file types
+ * tagreader — Displays some basic tag information about a file
+ * tagreader_c — as 'tagreader' but written in plain C
+ * tagwriter — adds metadata to a media file
+ * strip_id3v1 — removes the v1 tag in an MP* audio file
+ * framelist — offers certain information about id3v1 and id3v2 tags, or APE tags
 * libzip — library and utilities for zip files
  * ziptool — modifies zip files
  * zipmerge — merges zip files